ParrotSec/documentation/src/en/Parrot Software Management.md

 To compile some programs, some libraries and other programmes are necessary.
 If we tried to compile a program that had dependencies with other libraries and other programs, we should install these "dependencies" previously to its compilation.
 Likewise, if we want to install a binary we will need to have installed the necessary dependencies for its correct operation.

 To manage these dependencies and the "packages" installation, package managers have been created.
 There are numerous packet managers, some graphics and other in command line.
-In this chapter, we will see one of the most famous, created by the Debian developers, and the one used by Parrot...
-APT.
+In this chapter, we will see one of the most famous, created by the Debian developers, and the one used by Parrot... **APT**.

 The main functions of a package manager must be: